rstacruz/til-2020/posts/drafts/another-look-at-tailwind.md

 ## It's a CSS preprocessor

 Writing the class names out in HTML is only one way to use Tailwind.
-Here's another way to write the example above, writing CSS this time instead of HTML:
+Here's another way to write the example above, writing CSS this time instead of HTML with [PostCSS](https://tailwindcss.com/docs/using-with-preprocessors/#app).

 ```css
 .dialog {